Home » Posts tagged 'Bible'

 2 KINGS 14 – 1 CHRONICLES 10:14

-This is a sobering reading.
+GREENVILLE STATION, Nova Scotia, August 5, 2021 – This is a sobering reading.
 The parade of kings who “did evil in the sight of the Lord” continues, interspersed with only a few who “did right in the sight of the Lord”.
-But those who did right, did it mightily, as we see in King Josiah.
+But those who did right did it mightily, as we see in King Josiah.

-• Despite Josiah’s words and actions (including presiding over the greatest Passover since the days of Moses), Judah eventually fell into the hands of the heathens.
+- Despite Josiah’s words and actions (including presiding over the greatest Passover since the days of Moses), Judah eventually fell into the hands of the heathens.
 After Josiah’s death, his son undid much of what his father had accomplished, as did the few kings that succeeded him, up until the siege and destruction of Jerusalem.
-Just how bad the destruction was is captured in the description of the deposed king Hezekiah being forced to witness the slaughter of his sons and then having his eyes put out.
+Just how bad the destruction was is captured in the description of the deposed king Hezekiah being forced to witness the slaughter of his sons and then having his eyes plucked out.
 When God permits this level of evil to happen to the city that houses his temple and the king that leads his people, you know the situation is beyond redemption.
-Maybe not quite yet Sodom, but pretty close.
+Maybe not quite yet Sodom-level of hopelessness, but pretty close.

 As I mentioned at the outset of this reflection, today’s is a sobering reading.
 There are a few bright spots, but most of this section of scripture is about all the evil done by the children of Israel and how they essentially became indistinguishable from the heathen around them.
 We are very much reliving those times today in “formerly Christian” nations.
 Why, then, should we expect our outcome to be any different than Judah’s?